jmacdonald/amp/documentation/pages/configuration.md

 ```

 !!! tip
     Wondering where to find command names?
-You can view the full list in a new buffer by running the `application::display_available_commands` using [command mode](usage.md#running-commands).
+You can view the full list in a new buffer by running `application::display_available_commands` using [command mode](usage.md#running-commands).
+You can also view Amp's default key bindings by running `application::display_default_keymap`.

 ### Modifiers